Olympics: Germany win football bronze after beating Spain – DW – 08/09/2024

 "I'll certainly miss something afterward, but it's not nostalgia" Hrubesch mused as his brief tenure in charge of Germany came to an end.
 "The time was just too good for that."

-Hrubesch took over as head coach in October 2023 from Martina Voss-Tecklenburg on an interim basis following a disastrous showing at the 2023 World Cup, where Germany crashed out in the group stages.
+Hrubesch took over as interim head coach in October 2023 from Martina Voss-Tecklenburg following a disastrous showing at the 2023 World Cup, where Germany crashed out in the group stages.

 "We're really happy for the coach," Gwinn said.
 "That rounds things off.
 He gets a farewell present.
 But we gave ourselves the biggest present."